JustinDatSci/Economic-Pulse/README.md

 ---

-*Built with passion for quantitative finance and systematic alpha generation.
-Demonstrating institutional-quality investment research for hedge fund applications.*
+*Built for quantitative finance and systematic alpha generation.
+Institutional-quality investment research.*

 **⭐ Star this repository if you find it valuable for quantitative research!**